-The Investment Manager believes that equity markets contain unrecognised growth potential and seeks to identify this through the analysis of a company's business model whilst incorporating wider ESG trends often referred to as fundamental analysis.
-ESG trends may evolve over time and may include environmental footprint, societal impact of products/services and effectiveness of supervisory/management boards.
-Equity investment teams at the Investment Manager share a common investment approach, best described as Growth at a Reasonable Price ("GARP").
+The Investment Manager believes that equity markets contain unrecognised growth potential and seeks to identify this through the analysis of a company's business model whilst incorporating wider economic and social governance trends, often referred to as fundamental analysis.
+Equity investment teams at the Investment Manager share a common investment approach, best described as Growth at a Reasonable Price (GARP).

 GARP seeks to identify reasonably priced growth companies whose qualities are unrecognised by market participants by performing structured fundamental analysis with a disciplined investment process.
-Based on the region, country or sector bias of the Fund, analysis of potential growth companies' includes their future financial performance as well as their business model and management style, while focussing on long-term earnings growth of three to five years.
+Based on the region, country or sector bias of a Fund, analysis of potential growth companies' includes their future financial performance as well as their business model and management style, while focusing on long-term earnings growth of three to five years.
+The Investment Manager values companies utilising proprietary valuation models that incorporate ESG analysis and macro considerations.